scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 users explicit and complete control over all aspects of simulation configuration.
 Where possible, the new version also provides performant, Pythonic interfaces to data stored by the C++ back end.
-Over the next few sections, we will use examples of HOOMD-blue's version 3.0 API (which is still in development at the time of writing) to highlight the improved extensibility, flexibilty, and ease of use of the new HOOMD-blue API.
+Over the next few sections, we will use examples of HOOMD-blue's version 3.0 API (which is still in development at the time of writing) to highlight the improved extensibility, flexibility, and ease of use of the new HOOMD-blue API.

 General API Design